zianonlyhk/personal-website/content/blogs/01_intro_to_cfd_compressible.md

 ---
-title: "Introduction to CFD: compressible gas dynamics"
+title: "Introduction to CFD - compressible gas dynamics"
-date: "2024-13-32"
+date: "2025-4-30"
-excerpt: "Please come back later...
-I am making the best use of my spare time on this..."
+excerpt: "A guide to inviscid compressible flow: from building the Euler equations with the finite volume method to solving the fundamental Riemann problem at cell interfaces."
-thumbnailUrl: "/under_construction.jpeg"
+thumbnailUrl: "/blogs/01_intro_to_cfd_compressible/thumbnail.png"
 ---

-This blog serves as a friendly yet practical guide to understanding inviscid compressible fluid dynamics, progressing from the governing mathematical equations to a core problem of the model: the Riemann problem.
-The following contents will answer 2 questions, drawing great inspiration from Professor Eleuterio Toro's book [1].
+This blog serves as a friendly yet practical guide to understanding inviscid compressible fluid dynamics, progressing from the governing mathematical equations to a core challenge in this field: the Riemann problem.
+The following content, heavily inspired by Professor Eleuterio Toro's book [1], will answer two key questions:

-1. How do we perceive a fluid, and use a model to describe it?
+1. How do we perceive a fluid and create a model to describe it?
-2. How do we solve the model we have just prepared?
+2. How do we solve the model we've just built?

-## 1. How do we perceive a fluid, and use a model to describe it?
+## 1. How do we perceive a fluid and create a model to describe it?

 "Big whorls have little whorls
 Which feed on their velocity